Lenzie Academy: Bullying and gang issues

 The school has also received continuing attention for problems with gangs/bullying as well as knife crime.

 In 2016, a boy aged 14 years old was reported to the police after a knife incident at the school.

 The suicide of Nicola Ann Raphael, a pupil at Lenzie Academy, in 2001 was heavily covered in local and national press and came after Raphael had suffered years of bullying.

 School buildings

 The current red brick Academy building was built in 1960, and extensions have been added over the years.

 The original school building dating from when the Academy was founded in 1886 has since served as Lenzie Primary school.

 More than 110 years after opening, the school admitted its first physically disabled student in 1996, which meant the school had to install a lift and ramps to make the whole building accessible.

 Head teachers

-Lenzie Academy has had ten head teachers.
+Lenzie Academy has had eleven head teachers.
 For 125 years until 2011, the head teacher was referred to as Rector.